TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 69/Psalms 69.30.md

 ---

-I will praise the name of God with a song, And will magnify him with thanksgiving.
+I will praise the name of God with a song, and will magnify him with thanksgiving.